-- 27. Levy-payers will have flexibility to train members of their workforce through college provision to bring greatest benefit to their organisation.
-Within this, and in line with Scottish government priorities of reducing the gender pay gap and tackling occupational segregation, halving the disability employment gap, inclusive growth and Fair Work, levy-payers should consider as part of their application how they can support those with one or more of the protected characteristics listed in Section 4 of the Equality Act 2010 to gain access to training through the FWDF. - 28.
-Levy-payers should also give due consideration to other specific groups in their workforce where training could bring disproportionately positive benefits such as care experienced, carers, older workers, those in low skilled jobs, those working regularly with younger workers/apprentices, and veterans/early service leavers.
-Colleges should be aware of these priorities when consulting with levy-payers on training needs and skills gaps.
-Levy-payers must have due regard to the provisions of the Equality Act 2010, and the relevant guidance produced by the Equality and Human Rights Commission.
+- 29. Levy-payers have the choice and flexibility to train members of their workforce (through college provision) to bring the greatest benefit to their organisation.
+Businesses with diverse workforces, where everyone is supported to reach their full potential, are more productive and more innovative.
+In line with Scottish Government priorities on reducing the gender pay gap, halving the disability employment gap, inclusive growth and Fair Work, levy-payers should consider as part of their application how they can support women workers, disabled workers, Black and minority ethnic workers, and other groups protected under the Equality Act 2010 to gain access to training through the FWDF.
+Upskilling and reskilling these priority groups is a way to tackling occupational segregation which also addresses skills gaps. - 30.
+Levy-payers should also give due consideration to other specific groups in their workforce where training could bring disproportionately positive benefits such as carers (who are mainly women), care experienced workers, older workers, those in low skilled jobs (who are often predominantly women), those working regularly with younger workers/apprentices, and veterans/early service leavers. - 31.
+Colleges should be aware of these priorities when consulting with Levy-payers on training needs and skills gaps, and be mindful of their responsibilities to advance equality and reduce discrimination under the public sector equality duty.
+Under the Equality Act, when deciding which staff will access training, Levy-payers must not discriminate on the grounds of a protected characteristic such as race, disability or race.
+The Equality and Human Rights Commission has published guidance for employers meeting the requirements of the Equality Act when making decisions on staff training.